-5. During the exchange of play near the net, the SECOND REFEREE must concentrate on controlling the illegal touch of the whole net on the blocker's side and on all illegal penetrations under the net.
+5. During the exchange of play near the net, the SECOND REFEREE must concentrate on controlling the illegal touch of the whole net primarily (but not exclusively) on the blocker's side, with the antenna on his/her side of the court, and the illegal penetrations under the net.